 The first speaker, Katie Turner Getty, focused on two women who witnessed the deadly interactions between colonists and British soldiers; J. L. Bell discussed Crispus Attucks, a man of mixed race killed at the riot, and how he has been remembered at different points in history; and Christian Di Spigna revealed new discoveries about Dr. Joseph Warren and his pivotal role in the Massacre’s aftermath and its enduring legacy.

 This webinar was a recording of the program held on March 6th.
 Please thank DedhamTV for making the recording possible.
-Watch the webinar.
+To watch the program, click here.
 Please note that this is an hour and forty-five minute webinar.